 You will have to comply with the two-year foreign residence requirement regardless of whether you planned to apply for the new status from within the U.S. or at an overseas U.S. embassy or consulate.

-Of the five waiver options, the easiest to get is typically the no-objection statement from one’s home government.
-Such a statement simply expresses your government’s lack of objection to the possibility of you remaining in the United States.
+Of the five waiver options, the easiest to get is typically the no-objection statement from one's home government.
+Such a statement simply expresses the government's lack of objection to the possibility of you remaining in the United States.

 The only type of J-1s who cannot acquire a waiver under the no-objection category are foreign medical physicians who acquired their J-1 for the purpose of receiving graduate medical education or training in the United States.

 Applying for a no-objection statement from a home government entails four basic steps:

 The first step in this process is to make yourself familiar with the system by which your home government awards no-objection statements.
 (You won't actually request the statement until farther along in the process, as explained below.)
 Although the DOS expects your home government to send a no-objection statement directly from its embassy in Washington, D.C. to the DOS Waiver Review Division, each country has its own (often intricate) procedure for doing so.

 Your home government's unique no-objection statement process can be discovered by contacting your embassy in the United States or viewing its website.
 If your home government funded your J-1 program, it might be necessary to reimburse those monies before it will agree to issue the no-objection statement.

 Some countries have a universal policy of refusing to issue no-objection statements.
 If yours has adopted this policy, or it declines to issue you a no-objection statement after you apply, then you can try to receive a waiver based on one of the other categories (exceptional hardship, fear of persecution, or request by an interested U.S. government agency).
 If none of these other categories fit your situation, then you will be required to fulfill the two-year home country physical presence requirement.